tommaisey/loon/README.md

 There are of course several other Lua test libraries, I simply wanted one with this set of goals and trade-offs, and couldn't find exactly what I was looking for.

-This library is current a work in progress.
+Beware: this library is currently a work in progress.
+Please post any issues you discover.

 # examples